yoni-j/cv/README.md

 - Advanced with OOP
 - Well versed with ORM such as SQLalchemy and django ORM
 - Experienced with TDD and working with tests libs: pytest, unittest, nose
+- Familiar with Multiprocessing, Multithreading and asyncio
 - A bit of ML libs: numpy, pandas, matplotlib

 **Javascript**
 - Familiar with the node.js environment: npm, nvm, yarn
+- Familiar with typescript
 - Some experience with express.js
 - Good understanding of the asynchronous operation and promises
 - using react and advanced with react hooks. also familiar with angular and vue